 Upon the Garmin Fenix 5x’s arrival, I immediately noticed the underwhelming packaging.
-There’s no charger, screwdrivers or additional straps and for those like myself that bought third party straps, you’ll have to spend extra if you want to attach them.
+There’s no charger, screwdrivers or additional straps and for those like myself who bought third party straps, you’ll have to spend extra if you want to attach them.
 I’m sorry but this is just plain mean, lol.
 Especially considering the high price point… You should also buy a little plug for the charging port.
 Fear not, screwdrivers that fit the Garmin Fenix 5x are quite cheap on amazon.
 The Garmin Fenix 5x watch itself is beautiful.
 It has a nice paint job, there’s no signs of any machining errors and the strap is more rubbery and an improvement over the old; it is more comfortable, which is just as well considering I cannot currently use my own strap.
 The quickfit strap idea works as intended and it’s just as easy to take on and off as advertised.
 Shout out to my nike neon pink shirt reflecting in the watch face.
 If I’m to be fussy, they should make this more like the tactix bravo so it’s less easy to scratch.
 Clumsy people would like that.
 You can buy protectors for everything these days though.